-Once the Sweat Lodge is smudged and prepared the Fire Keeper or conductor brings in the first Grandfather stone, representing The Creator; this stone creates a pathway or chord to the Sacred Fire, along which Spirits will travel to enter the lodge.
+One of our favourite things to do on our retreats is the sweat lodge, also known as a temazcal.
+Once the Sweat Lodge is smudged and prepared, the Fire Keeper or conductor brings in the first Grandfather stone, representing The Creator; this stone creates a pathway or chord to the Sacred Fire, along which Spirits will travel to enter the lodge.
 This first Grandfather is smudged and cleansed before any other Grandfathers can enter.
 Then, the Fire Keeper or Conductor brings in the remaining stones, smudging and purifying them.
 Once the lodge is ready to enter, each individual person is smudged before crossing the threshold.

 Traditionally men enter first and move clockwise around the pit to take their positions in the North; then the Women follow, sitting in the South.
 The lodge door always faces the Sacred Fire in the East.
 On entering the lodge, we will say “to all my relations” honouring our Ancestors; once everyone has taken their seats, the water container follows and the fire keeper closes the door allowing the conductor to splash water onto the stones and begin the purification process.